Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Introduction

+The main ideas in this article are visualized in \cref{fig:threepaths}.
+The notation used in the figure will be explained in detail in the following sections.
+All equations are derived from the original conservation law for the turbulent solution $u$ in \cref{fig:threepaths}-A. The approach we use is to first transform the equation for $u$ by applying LES and FVM filters.
+The equations are then rewritten into the desired form, and the residual terms are gathered in an unresolved stress.
+The approximation steps (called ``closures'') are only performed after the exact residual stress has been defined.
+These approximation steps are indicated by a change of color in the figure.

-In \cref{sec:conservation-law}, we first introduce our notation, which is somewhat special in that it treats the discretization as continuous operators applied to continuous fields.
-We use this notation since quantities from different grids appear in the same equation, which would be very cumbersome to keep track of if the quantities were indexed with respect to different grid point orderings.
-For 1D conservation laws, we derive classical LES and the FVM in this notation, so that in \cref{sec:cl-finite-volume-structural}, we can merge classical LES and the FVM into a unified discrete framework.
-We derive new exact discretization-consistent commutator expressions in discrete structural form for the given framework.
-In \cref{sec:burgers}, the importance of these structural commutator definitions is tested for the 1D Burgers equation.
-We show that using our discretization-informed commutator as a closure term gives a ``perfect'' LES model with zero a-posteriori error, while the classical discretization-inconsistent commutator gives errors that accumulate over time.
-In \cref{sec:navier-stokes}, we extend our discrete LES framework to the 3D incompressible Navier-Stokes equations.
-For three grid-induced filters, we show that the exact commutator contains either a non-symmetric SFS tensor or a non-structural part.
-In \cref{sec:navier-stokes-experiments}, we repeat the Burgers experiments for a 3D decaying turbulence simulation.
-Since the derived SFS tensors for discrete LES in 3D are non-symmetric, we propose new non-symmetric tensor-basis closure models in \cref{sec:closure}.
+In \cref{sec:conservation-law}, we first introduce our notation.
+For 1D conservation laws, we derive classical LES and the FVM in this notation, so that in \cref{sec:les-fvm}, we can merge classical LES and the FVM into a unified discrete LES-FVM framework.
+We derive new exact discretization-informed RST expressions for the given framework.
+In \cref{sec:burgers}, the importance of the RST definition is tested for the 1D Burgers equation.
+We show that using our discretization-informed RST as a closure term gives a ``perfect'' closure model with zero a-posteriori error, while the classical RST gives errors that accumulate over time.
+This difference remains visible when the RSTs are used as target data in a Smagorinsky model.
+In \cref{sec:navier-stokes}, we extend our LES-FVM framework to the 3D incompressible Navier-Stokes equations.
+Due to the incompressibility, the RST is shown to be non-local.
+The RST is also shown to be non-symmetric.
+In \cref{sec:navier-stokes-experiments}, we repeat the Burgers experiments for a 3D decaying turbulence simulation, confirming that our expressions are correct for the full incompressible Navier-Stokes equations.